Frequently asked questions

 What happened after the Treaty was signed?

 Shortly after the Treaty was signed, Lieutenant-Governor William Hobson proclaimed British sovereignty over the whole of New Zealand.
 His proclamations were ratified by the British government in October 1840.
 Under British law, New Zealand became technically a part of the colony of New South Wales.
-In late 1840 and early 1841, there were further constitutional changes, making New Zealand a Crown colony in its own right.
+Further constitutional changes in late 1840 and early 1841 made New Zealand a Crown colony in its own right.

 Is the Treaty still valid today?